waywall

 -

-After this, move to the next section to install an example config and learn how to customize it to your liking.
+After this, move on to the next section to install an example config and learn how to customize it to your liking.

 Troubleshooting